Arena of Valor

-Arena of Valor (傳說對決 (Chuánshuō Duìjué)), formerly Strike of Kings, is an international adaptation of Honor of Kings (王者荣耀 (Wángzhě Róngyào)), a multiplayer online battle arena developed by TiMi Studio Group and published by Level Infinite for Android, iOS and Nintendo Switch for markets outside Mainland China.
+Arena of Valor (傳說對決 (Chuánshuō Duìjué)), formerly Strike of Kings, is an international adaptation of Honor of Kings (王者荣耀 (Wángzhě Róngyào)), a multiplayer online battle arena developed by TiMi Studio Group and published by Level Infinite for Android, iOS and Nintendo Switch for markets outside mainland China.
 As of September 2018, the game has grossed over $140 million outside China.
-Arena of Valor was one of six Esports video games featured at the 2018 Asian Games, 2019 Southeast Asian Games, 2021 Asian Indoor and Martial Arts Games, and 2021 SEA Games as part of the competitive sport.
-Arena of Valor was published in other regions by Garena, DeNA, Actoz SG and TiMi Studio Group.
+Arena of Valor was one of the esports titles featured at the 2018 Asian Games, 2019 Southeast Asian Games, 2021 Asian Indoor and Martial Arts Games, and 2021 SEA Games as part of the competitive sport.
+Arena of Valor was published in other regions by Garena, DeNA, Actoz SG, and TiMi Studio Group.

 Gameplay

 Arena of Valor is a multiplayer online battle arena (MOBA) game developed for mobile.
-The overall gameplay of Arena of Valor highly resembles League of Legends, a MOBA game on PC developed and published by Riot Games, which is also a subsidiary of Tencent and sister company to TiMi.
+The overall gameplay of Arena of Valor highly resembles League of Legends, a MOBA game on PC developed and published by Riot Games, which is also a subsidiary of Tencent and a sister company to TiMi.

-Players control characters, referred to as heroes, and each of these heroes have a unique set of abilities.
-Heroes start the game at a low level, and can earn gold and experience (XP) in various ways: Killing non-player creatures such as minions or monsters, defeating other players, destroying structures, passively through time and through special items that can be purchased through the shop.
+Players control characters, referred to as heroes, and each of these heroes has a unique set of abilities.
+Heroes start the game at a low level and can earn gold and experience (XP) in various ways: Killing non-player creatures such as minions or monsters, defeating other players, destroying structures, passively through time and through special items that can be purchased through the shop.
 Earning experience unlocks and augments abilities, making the hero more powerful.
 Items purchased in the shop do not carry over matches, and therefore all players are on equal footing at the start of every match.

 Matches give players rewards, such as gold, which can then be used to buy a variety of heroes or arcana.
 In addition to this, players can play a 'Ranked' match type, which allows them to be matched with players who are at their skill level and be assessed through in-game 'ranks'.
-Stars are earned for a victory, and lost when the player loses.
+Stars are earned for a victory and lost when the player loses.